Bernd Schneider (footballer)

-Bernd Schneider (born 17 November 1973) is a German former footballer.
-He was mainly a midfielder but could play anywhere on the left and right flanks.
+Bernd Schneider (born 17 November 1973) is a German former professional footballer who played as a midfielder.
 After retiring in June 2009, he took up an advisory role at his first club, Carl Zeiss Jena, and a scouting position at Bayer Leverkusen.

 Nicknamed Schnix by fans and teammates, Schneider started out at his hometown club Carl Zeiss Jena and made a name for himself during his decade-long stint at Bayer Leverkusen.
 He earned the nickname "The White Brazilian" for his dribbling and passing skills as well as his accurate free kicks and corners.
 Although mostly a provider of goals rather than a finisher, he was capable of scoring, especially from long distance.
-Schneider is notable for having multiple second and third place medals from national, continental and international tournaments (including the Bundesliga, UEFA Champions League and FIFA World Cup) without having ever having won a major tournament.
+Schneider is notable for having multiple second and third place medals from national, continental and international tournaments (including the Bundesliga, UEFA Champions League and FIFA World Cup) without ever having won a major tournament.

 Club career

 Schneider started his professional career at local Carl Zeiss Jena, going on to help the Thuringian outfit to stay five seasons in the second division; his debut came on 13 August 1991, playing close to ten minutes in a 1–3 loss at Darmstadt 98.